IBM-Cloud/docs-services/services/XpertruleDecisionAuthor/index.md

 	- -> Download Zip
 	- Unzip the downloaded file and store in a place you’ll remember

-At this point you open the main.js file to familiarise yourself with the code that will call the knowledge base and enter/update the knowledge object with the parameters of the knowledge base you published a little earlier.
+At this point you open the main.js file located in the downloaded folder to familiarise yourself with the code that will call the knowledge base and enter/update the knowledge object with the parameters of the knowledge base you published a little earlier.

 So for example, from the URL published earlier, just copy the path name and paste it into knowledge.request_path in the main.js file http://ibmxrkb.xpertrule.com:8125/pathname